Our Carbondale Workers’ Compensation Attorneys Help All Workers

 $5 Million Bus Accidents

-Workers’ compensation insurance is financial safety net for Pennsylvania workers who become injured or sick as a result of job duties or job conditions.
-It was created by the Pennsylvania Workers Compensation Act and the benefits exist to pay for medical expenses and lost wages when you suffer a work-related injury, become ill, or aggravate an existing condition while on the job.
+Workers’ compensation insurance is a financial safety net for Carbondale workers who become injured or sick due to job duties or conditions.
+The Pennsylvania Workers Compensation Act created it, and the benefits exist to pay for medical expenses and lost wages when you suffer a work-related injury, become ill, or aggravate an existing condition while on the job.

 The PA Workers Compensation Act mandates that all PA employers (with very few exceptions) carry workers’ compensation insurance for their employees.
 Most employees are covered by workers’ compensation regardless of their status as part-time or full-time, temporary or permanent, and regardless of who was at fault for the accident.

-If you are an injured worker or you have become sick due to a work-related injury or illness, you will want an experienced Carbondale worker’s comp lawyer.
-Munley Law can help you every step of the way.
-Be sure to:
+If you are an injured worker or have become sick due to a work-related injury or illness, you will want an experienced Carbondale worker’s comp lawyer.
+You will want to follow the below steps before contacting our attorney:

 The Pennsylvania Workers Compensation Act mandates these three primary coverages: